-Never has environmental communications been as important and pertinent as it is in today’s rapidly changing, dynamic world.
+Never has environmental communications and teaching been as important and pertinent as it is in today’s rapidly changing, dynamic world.
 It is critical that people receive reliable information about biodiversity, conservation, and environmental issues.
 Just as important, communities need to understand why biodiversity is important in their daily lives and why environmental issues are personally relevant to their health and wellbeing.
 Given the levels of poverty across Africa, the challenges may seem insurmountable, but can be overcome strategically with foresight, dedication and consistency.

 Traditional knowledge and consumption of natural resources must be integrated into sustainable biodiversity management strategies and communities need to see, and experience first-hand, the benefits of biodiversity.
 The benefits of ecosystem services need to be demonstrated clearly and practically.
 Africa must also be cautious of international and corporate investments which lead to environmental destruction and biodiversity loss for short-term profit.
 Such short-term financial gain and profits cannot be allowed to overrun long-term sustainable goals and biodiversity conservation objectives.
 As humans, we yield immense power over the natural world, but we have a moral and ethical responsibility to leave a legacy of natural wonder to the generations that follow, so that they too can experience the majestic roar of lions, the trumpeting of elephants, and the humble dung beetle in the African savanna.